Deepakcyadav822/ShellScript_Assg/README.md

 Explanation of a conf file line.
 <view> ; <scale> ; <component name> ; ETL ; vdopia-etl= <count>
 Note:- vdopiasample stands for Auction & vdopiasample-bid is for Bid The script should change the values in the file according to the input provided.
-At a time only one line of the conf file should be altered.<br>
+At a time only one line of the conf file should be altered.<br><br>
 **Ans:-** <br>
  **Step 1:** Create a Shell Script.<br>
    +  Create a new file, **script.sh** in the Desktop , and add the following lines to it.<br>